muhammet-kandemir-95/dmuka3.CS.Simple.Queuing/README.md

 # dmuka3.CS.Simple.Queuing

  This library provides you to consume queue by order.
 It is working on disk.
+This library is like **RabbitMQ**.
 You can see the queue on file explorer.

  ## Nuget
  **Link** : https://www.nuget.org/packages/dmuka3.CS.Simple.Queuing